grushevskii/git-example/README.md

 # git-example
-Assignment I Can Win \n
+1. Assignment I Can Win
-Assignment Bring It On \n
+2. Assignment Bring It On
-Assignment Hurt Me Plenty \n
+3. Assignment Hurt Me Plenty